 Instead of sweating bullets like humans do, dogs cool themselves by breathing and panting.
-Therefore, it is absolutely normal that dogs pant on a hot day, or after chasing the ball several times in the park.
+Therefore, it is absolutely normal that dogs pant when it is hot, or after chasing the ball several times in the park.

-Heat stroke is perhaps one of the most common causes of heavy dog panting that can lead to devastating damage to the dog's physical health.
+Heat stroke is perhaps one of the most common causes of heavy excessively panting in dogs.
+As you know, heat stroke can lead to devastating damage to a dog's physical health.

 If a dog is left in a parked car on a hot summer day, or has been out playing or running for a long time in the heat, he can easily get heat stroke.
 His body temperature can rise rapidly to over 104°F, when he will start panting heavily.

 If no action is being taken to cool him down, his body temperature can rise up to 107°F, when heat stroke occurs and brain damage (sometimes death) may occur rapidly as well.

 Besides heavy panting, other signs of heat stroke include: